Assembly of Constructible Factorization Algebras: Main theorems and applications

 We show that fixing a smooth manifold $M$ (possibly stratified, with framings or other tangential structures), taking factorization homology locally gives a factorization algebra.
 This proof is a relatively straightforward consequence of the results established in \Cref{sec:external-tools} and does not rely on our gluing results.
 In the locally constant case a proof relying on gluing of locally constant factorization algebras was given in \cite{GTZ}.

-In the remainder of this section, we adopt terminology similar to that of \cite{AFT-fh-stratified}, in particular: \begin{itemize} \item $\targetcatOT$ is a symmetric monoidal \(\otimes\)-presentable \infy-category; \item $\cB$ is a notion of tangential structure on smooth conical manifolds, encoded as a presheaf on the \infy-category of basics; \item $\mfldB$ and $\mmfldB$ are the category and \infy-category of $\cB$-manifolds (i.e.\ smooth conical manifolds equipped with a tangential structure of type \(\cB\)), respectively; the morphisms are embeddings; \item $\MfldB$ and $\MMfldB$ are the symmetric monoidal category and \infy-category of $\cB$-manifolds, respectively. \end{itemize} If $\cB$ is the trivial presheaf (encoding no tangential structure) then $\mfldB=\Snglr$ and $\mmfldB = \SSnglr$ (even as symmetric monoidal categories).
+In the remainder of this section, we adopt terminology similar to that of \cite{AFT-fh-stratified}, in particular: \begin{itemize} \item $\targetcatOT$ is a symmetric monoidal \(\otimes\)-presentable \infy-category; \item $\cB$ is a notion of tangential structure on smooth conical manifolds, encoded as a presheaf on the \infy-category of basics; \item $\mfldB$ and $\mmfldB$ are the category and \infy-category of $\cB$-manifolds (i.e.\ smooth conical manifolds equipped with a tangential structure of type \(\cB\)), respectively; the morphisms are open embeddings. \item \(\diskB\subset \mfldB\) and \(\ddiskB\subset \mmfldB\) are the full sub-(\infy-)categories of multidisks with tangential structure of type \(\cB\). \item $\MfldB$ and $\MMfldB$ are the symmetric monoidal category and \infy-category of $\cB$-manifolds, respectively. \end{itemize} If $\cB$ is the trivial presheaf (encoding no tangential structure) then $\mfldB=\Snglr$ and $\mmfldB = \SSnglr$ (even as symmetric monoidal categories).
 Two other cases to keep in mind are orientations and framings, defined compatibly with the stratifications.

 We first recall the definition of factorization homology and a main computational tool (\cite{AFT-fh-stratified} Theorem 2.15, Lemmas 2.16 \& 2.17).
 The {\em factorization homology functor $\int_{-} $} is a left adjoint to the restriction